Site-to-Site Connectivity

 | Masquerade | NAT that hides source IPs behind the routing peer's IP (simplifies routing configuration on clientless devices) |

-Use Networks for VPN-to-Site scenarios where you want a guided setup experience and per-resource access policies.
+Use Networks for all routing scenarios — VPN-to-Site, Site-to-VPN, and Site-to-Site — with a guided setup and per-resource access policies.

 Scenario Support